tsinghua-cel/bsc-safety-attack/README.md

 The `--rm` option removes the finished container after the run.
 The flow scripts perform the build, initialization, cluster startup, checks, and cleanup inside the container.

-For the separate Delivery experiment (Q4: Feasibility of selective delivery), use the workflow under [`repro/`](repro/); it requires three evaluator-controlled hosts and SSH credentials.
+For the separate Delivery experiment (Q4: Feasibility of selective delivery),See [`repro/REPRODUCE.md`](repro/REPRODUCE.md) for the full guide. it requires three evaluator-controlled hosts and SSH credentials.

 ## Manual build & execution